Here we’ll explain the symptoms of pancreatitis, how alcohol causes the condition and the other health problems it can lead to.

 Pancreatitis is when your pancreas becomes inflamed and its cells are damaged.
 Heavy drinking can cause pancreatitis.
-But if you drink within the government’s lower risk guidelines you should avoid upsetting this important organ.
+But if you drink within the government’s low risk unit guidelines, you should avoid upsetting this important organ.

 - abdominal pain, just behind the ribs and spreading through the back

-Chronic pancreatitis is where the pancreas becomes inflamed and stays that way, causing it to stop working properly.
-Between 2011 and 2012, just over 10,000 people visited hospitals in England with chronic pancreatitis (2).
+Chronic pancreatitis is when the pancreas becomes inflamed and stays that way, causing it to stop working properly.
+Between 2012 and 2013, over 35,000 people visited hospitals in England with chronic pancreatitis2.

 - recurring, severe pain behind the ribs and through the back